What Is Non-Controlling Interest (NCI)?

 Non-controlling interest (NCI), also called minority interest, represents the portion of a subsidiary’s equity that is not owned by the parent company.

-In other words, it’s the share of ownership held by outside investors.
+In essence, it’s the share of ownership held by outside investors.

 Example: If Company A buys 80% of Company B, it consolidates B’s financials into its statements.
 However, 20% is still owned by other investors.
 That 20% stake is the non-controlling interest.